HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Method

 To holistically integrate complementary information from heterogeneous topological features while preserving channel-specific properties, we propose a multi-channel brain network Transformer architecture with four coherently designed components.

-\subsubsection{Signed higher-order Features Decoupling Mechanism}
+\subsubsection{Signed Higher-Order Features Decoupling Mechanism}

 Higher-order features that are positive are related to patterns of simultaneous activation in multiple brain regions at a given moment, while higher-order features that are negative are related to patterns of collective inhibition in these regions at the current moment.
 These features can offer valuable information about complex coordination and communication within the brain.
 We further explore the influence of signed higher-order features using higher-order features decoupling mechanism.
-Specifically, for each type of higher-order feature's two signed weighted adjacency matrix \( A^q_{i},A^p_{i} \in \mathbb{R}^{N \times N} \) (\( i = 1, 2\)), we extract its upper triangular part and flatten it to construct a feature vector \( h^q_{i},h^p_{i} \in \mathbb{R}^{N(N-1)/2} \).
+Specifically, for each type of higher-order feature, we consider two signed weighted matrices \( A^{lower}_{j} \ or \ A^{upper}_{j} \in \mathbb{R}^{N \times N} \) (\( j = 1, 2\)).
+For each of these matrices, we extract its upper triangular part and flatten it to construct a feature vector \( h^{lower}_{j}\ or\ h^{upper}_{j} \in \mathbb{R}^{N(N-1)/2} \).
 We generate two new higher-order topological features by adaptively learning weights to aggregate positive and negative information: